priya-velu5/Sports-Analysis/README.md

 # Sports Analysis: In football is home field advantage really the stadium or the fans?

 ## Abstract
-Through this project, we aim to study the impact of fans in premier league matches.
+Through this project, we studied the impact of fans in premier league matches.
 The impact of fans needs to be quantified in order to analyse it statistically.
-For this we will analyse the match summaries and standings collected from the premier league website.
+For this we analysed the match summaries and standings collected from the premier league website.

 ## Data source
 The original data was obtained from [this repository](https://github.com/bicachu/EPL-fans-presence-experiment/blob/main/data/premier_league_matches.csv)